 Or, perhaps - we should be greedy and just use the best of both worlds.
 Both the use of personality testing and the use of other tests provide strengths and weaknesses; what one lacks, the others owns.
 So, surely, an effective way to solve this is simply to just use both…

-Also, if used in the early stages of assessments, personality testing will help managers aid what questions to ask at later interviews, and, if used at a later stage it may aid difficult decisions when only two candidates are left.
+Also, if used in the early stages of assessments, personality testing will help managers aid what questions to ask at later interviews.
+If used at a later stage, it can help in making better hiring decisions when only two candidates are left.

 Furthermore, using personalities in business will also have generally benefits much further than hiring.
 Personality testing can be used for individual and group development and can aid career progression.